fisher3421/Telegram-Contest/README.md

-# Telegram-Contest-Challange
+# Telegram Contest

-Charts app for Telegram Contest Challange.
+Charts app for Telegram Contest.

 Here are implemented charts for the 1st and the 2nd stages.